On this page

 When you are done with your transaction, Realm either commits it or cancels it:

-- When Realm commits a transaction, Realm writes all changes to disk.
-For synced realms, Realm queues the change for synchronization with MongoDB Realm.
+When Realm commits a transaction, Realm writes all changes to disk.
+For synced realms, Realm queues the change for synchronization with Atlas App Services.

 Realm represents each transaction as a callback function

 that contains zero or more read and write operations.
 To run